 I am not going to walk through all of the keys, menus, and functions in this article.
-For more details you can download my Audio User Guide for the TH-D74A.
+For more details you can listen to my Audio User Guides.

 The radio is new, so we can assume Voice Guide is off.
 No problem.
 The bottom right key on the number pad is the "PF2" key, also labeled as the "#" or pound.
 Holding this key, you press and hold the power button until you get two beeps.
 The radio is on, and so is voice.

 The default is for the HT to be in dual band mode.
 You change control of the band by hitting the top right-most key in the area above the numberpad.
 The voice tells you a or b band and the frequency it is on.

 The "one" key on the number pad is the VFO key, and it changes to the VFO if not in it, or just speaks the current VFO value.
 So, you can always find out where you are.